nicklockwood/FXBlurView/README.md

 Purpose
 --------------

 FXBlurView is a UIView subclass that replicates the iOS 7 realtime background blur effect, but works on iOS 5 and above.
 It is designed to be as fast and as simple to use as possible.
-FXBlurView offers two modes of operation: static, where the view is rendered only once when it is added to a superview (though it can be updated by calling setNeedsDisplay) or dynamic, where it will automatically redraw itself on a background thread as often as possible.
+FXBlurView offers two modes of operation: static, where the view is rendered only once when it is added to a superview (though it can be updated by calling `setNeedsDisplay` or `updateAsynchronously:completion:`) or dynamic, where it will automatically redraw itself on a background thread as often as possible.

 Supported iOS & SDK Versions